ALShum/url_short/index.md

 - Can be done without hashing: convert base 10 (Row IDs) to base 62 (lower/upper case plus 0 - 9)
 - No longer a one-way function
 - Don't want users to be able to guess URLs.
-- Don't want users to be able to guess "next" URLs.
+- Don't want users to be able to guess next URLs.
 - Don't want bad words to appear in URLs.

 ---